justinlettau/sql-source-control/README.md

 ## Pull
-Generate SQL files for all tables, stored procedures, functions, etc. All scripts will be put in the output root directory and SQL scripts will be organizaed into subdirectories (based on config file).
+Generate SQL files for all tables, stored procedures, functions, etc. All scripts will be put in the output root directory and SQL scripts will be organized into subdirectories (based on config file).

 ```bash